The actionable IT marketing playbook 2024: Strategies for every stage of your buyer’s journey

 • Consideration stage: Email marketing and targeted paid ads.
 Sending educational content via email nurtures leads who've shown interest.
 Paid ads on platforms like LinkedIn can target users based on their professional interests and behaviors.
 This allows you to get specific content to specific people directly.

 • Decision stage: Retargeting campaigns and direct outreach.
 Use retargeting ads to stay top of mind with users who've engaged with your content.
-Direct outreach, such as personalized emails or calls, can address specific queries or concerns, pushing towards a decision.
+Direct outreach, such as personalised emails or calls, can address specific queries or concerns, pushing towards a decision.
 Case studies, as mentioned above, provide the social proof.

 • Advocacy stage: Email campaigns and exclusive community engagement.
 Continue to engage through email, offering exclusive content or deals.
 Encourage sharing experiences on social media or within communities to foster advocacy.